jcalahi/crossover/README.md

 Please follow the steps below to run this application:

 1. Download MySQL Workbench.
 2. Go to C:\Program Files\MySQL\MySQL Workbench 6.3 CE via command prompt then type 'mysql -h 127.0.0.1 -u root -p'.
+Leave password blank.
+3. In MySQL command line, type CREATE database crossover;
 3. Install XAMPP then START MySQL service.
 Default port is 3306.
 4. Install Node v5.x using -g in cli.
 5. Once installed, create a folder then extract the codes from the zip file.